disney/meteor-base/README.md

 ### Step #2 - Ensure the Meteor version is the one you want

 Edit the `Dockerfile` you copied into your project, changing the first line so that the numbers at the end match the version of Meteor of your project.

-For example:
+For example if you project is running under Meteor 2.2:

 ```Dockerfile
 FROM geoffreybooth/meteor-base:2.2
 ```

-if your project is running under Meteor 2.2.
 See your app’s `.meteor/release` file to get its Meteor release version.
 This version must match an available tag from [geoffreybooth/meteor-base](https://hub.docker.com/r/geoffreybooth/meteor-base/tags).

 If necessary, update version in the `FROM node` line to use the Node version appropriate for your release of Meteor.
 From your application folder, you can get this version via the following command: